mui/material-ui/docs/src/pages/getting-started/faq/faq.md

 import { createTheme } from '@material-ui/core';

 const theme = createTheme({
-  props: {
+  components: {
     // Name of the component ⚛️
     MuiButtonBase: {
+      defaultProps: {
-      // The properties to apply
+        // The props to apply
         disableRipple: true, // No more ripple, on the whole application 💣!
+      },
     },
   },
 });